A backward ergodic theorem along trees and its consequences for free group actions: Preliminaries

-The rest of this section is only used in \cref{sec:pmp_actions}.
-Let $E$ be a null-preserving countable Borel equivalence relation on a standard probability space $(X,\mu)$.
-Let $\mathrm{Erg}_E(X)$ denote the standard Borel space of all $E$-ergodic Borel probability measures on $X$.
+This subsection is only used in \cref{sec:pmp_actions}.
+Let $E$ be a null-preserving countable Borel equivalence relation on a standard probability space $(X,\mu)$ and let $\coc$ be the Radon--Nikodym cocycle of $E$ with respect to $\mu$.
+Let $P(X)$ denote the standard Borel space of all Borel probability measures on $X$.